noamross/gams-in-r-course/chapters/chapter4.md

 <codeblock id="04_02">

-Use the `family = binomial` argument to fit a logistic model.
+- Use the `family = binomial` argument to fit a logistic model.
+- The first value returned from running `coef()` on the model is the intercept.
+- Use `plogis()` to convert log-odds to probability.

 </codeblock>